konfou/konfou.github.io/_posts/2021-03-23-pantheon-of-distributed-operating-systems.md

 their purpose  to provide a single  system to a collection  (network) of workstations that connects  (not necessarily joins) them  and makes them act like one.
 For many  such systems, distributed implies transparency.
-Explaining,  the system  can blur  location of  the resources.
+Explaining, the system  should blur location of the  resources.
 That is whether a resource is local or remote should be irrelevant.

 Though now mostly  lost in history, they still hold  a lasting influence